 Start by putting on a pair of boxerbriefs/briefs or panties and a sports bra – all made of 100 percent polyester.
 Polyester does not bind moisture but transports it from the skin and out through the garment, allowing you to stay dry and warm.
 Unfortunately, many skiers make the mistake of using ordinary cotton underwear.
 Then it doesn’t matter if you wear a polyester baselayer outside the underwear – the cotton will absorb the sweat and quickly cool you down.
 It would then be better to skip the underwear and just wear a functional baselayer closest to the skin.

 Outside the underwear, wear a baselayer made of polyester.
-For optimal function the baselayer should fit tightly, even in the armpits.
-Otherwise the moisture may not be transported out of the garment but instead remain on the skin where it creates a chilly “lid”.
-For cold and windy conditions you can choose a baselayer with wind-protective fabric at the front.
-However, it’s often enough with a normal baselayer combined with a pair of underwear with wind protection across the genital area.
+For optimal function, the baselayer should fit tightly, even in the armpits.
+Otherwise, the moisture may not be transported out of the garment but instead remain on the skin where it creates a chilly “lid”.
+For cold and windy conditions, you can choose a baselayer with wind-protective fabric at the front.
+However, it’s often enough with a regular baselayer combined with a pair of underwear with wind protection across the genital area.

-For those of you who prefer to take it a little bit slower in the tracks, underwear with a mix of polyester and wool is a great option.
-Wool doesn’t provide as efficient moisture transport as polyester but has very good thermal properties, making the combination of polyester and wool the perfect choice for low-intensity workouts in low temperatures.
+For those who prefer to take it a little bit slower in the tracks, baselayer with a mix of polyester and wool is a great option.
+Wool doesn’t provide as efficient moisture transport as polyester but has great thermal properties, making the combination of polyester and wool the perfect choice for low-intensity workouts in low temperatures.